GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 File name sections or chunks are separated by an underscore

-When applied, the FNC would look like this:

-20210621_Southport_Humidity.csv

 *This section has been adapted from Jenny Bryan's [Naming Things]( https://speakerdeck.com/jennybc/how-to-name-files?slide=14) presentation for the Reproduclible Science Workshop.*